hoangna1204/fastzip4j/README.md

 # FastZip4J
 The FastZip4J is a library which is powered by GoLang behind for performance.
-THe library is opinionated with a focus on speed:
+The library is opinionated with a focus on speed:
 - Permissions, ownership (uid, gid on linux/unix) and modification times are preserved.
 - Buffers used for copying files are recycled to reduce allocations.
 - Files are archived and extracted concurrently.